CFT-HY/HILA/README.md

 ```
 loads everything needed.
 Change version number as needed; at least 8 required.
 (TODO: what is needed for Macs?)

-NOTE: These are not installed in most supercomputer systems.
+NOTE: clang dev tools are not installed in most supercomputer systems.
 In that case you can make a statically linked
 hilapp-application on your workstation/laptop, and copy that to the target machine, see below.

 -  Compile *hilapp*: